 Fees are not required to park or camp at any of the BLM or Forest Service lands included in this post.

 Your best bet is to contact the Dillon Ranger District for the most up to date information.
+Additionally, we always recommend reading the latest Forest Service Orders which provide up to date info on closures, restrictions, and other important information.

 Fire restrictions are becoming more and more common as Colorado’s summers become warmer and drier.
 As such, don’t count on being able to have a campfire when dispersed camping near Breckenridge.